Most hotel managers

 Another challenge in leadership is finding people who are responsible and will own up to mistakes and problems in the workplace.
 A manager needs good people, just like employees need a good manager.

-Managers need to surround themselves with good team members.
+Hotel managers need to surround themselves with good team members.
 Without proper support from sharp people, even good managers will quickly burn out and fail at their responsibilities.

 In some ways, thanks to new software platforms, resources, and tools, it has never been easier for hotel managers to carry out their many duties.
 But in other ways, because of shifts in technology, as well as consumer behavior and thinking, it has never been harder.